 - Next, get the sliced bacon cooked, fat rendered and nice and crispy.
 Remove the bacon from the pan after its crispy.

 - Leave a few tablespoons of the bacon fat in the pan and turn the heat to med or med – high.
-Add the onions and brussel sprouts.
+Add the onions and brussels sprouts.
 Cook them but don’t stir too much.
 You want the flat edges to get browned.
 It doesn’t take very long for them to get nice and caramelized on the edges.
 Beautiful!

-A gastrique is just a fancy name for sauce that is made with vinegar so it has a sweet and tangy taste to it that goes so great with these pan fried brussel sprouts with bacon.
+A gastrique is just a fancy name for sauce that is made with vinegar so it has a sweet and tangy taste to it that goes so great with these pan fried brussels sprouts with bacon.

 I often make this dish to go along with a steak after work because its so quick to make.
 But if I make it on the weekdays, I don’t add the candied pumpkin seeds or gastrique and they are still really really good.

 You just need a good pan to make these.
 Here are our favorites: